- Guide Map

 Each Fastpass ticket will designate the colored section that the bearer is to return to for entrance to the show: blue, red, yellow, green, or orange.
 Within each section, guests will have a choice of rows, so can choose not to go down to the "wet zone" if they don't want to.
 Fastpass tickets will also indicate when guests can return and be admitted to the viewing area.
 For those guests who arrive prior to this time, queueing areas are identified around the area by color.

-World of Color Prix Fixe Meals: Dining packages, which include a ticket to the Reserved Viewing Area, are available at Wine Country Trattoria (lunch and dinner) and Ariel's Grotto (dinner only).
-These packages can be reserved up to 60 days in advance (subject to availability) by calling Disneyland Dining, 714-781-DINE.
+World of Color Prix Fixe Meals: Dining packages, which include a Fastpass for the Reserved Viewing Area, are available for lunch and dinner at Carthay Circle Restaurant and Wine Country Trattoria, and for dinner only at Ariel's Grotto.
+These packages can be reserved up to 60 days in advance (subject to availability) by calling Disneyland Dining, 714-781-DINE or reserving on-line at Disneyland Dining Reservations.
 Each location offers a fixed menu with choice of entree.
-Prices range from $29.99-$41.99 for adults (depending upon location), and $18.99-$21.99 for kids.
+Prices range from $29.99-$61.00 for adults (depending upon location), and $18.99-$23.00 for kids.

 During peak times, World of Color shows twice a night, though on especially busy days Fastpasses will be distributed for a third show.